Aamir185/SIT764-Project-Analysis-and-Design/Surround_Blog_2.md

 - **Multi-Platform**: Like Surround, Caffe is available to be used at all the major platforms, including Windows, Mac and Ubuntu.

 ### Con's:
-- **Slow development**: Despite it's popularity development into caffe has slowed down recently and the framework might be starting at a dead end unless it improves it's features to stimulate development.
+- **Slow development**: Despite it's popularity development into caffe has slowed down recently and the framework might be starting at a dead end.
+It has recently been replaced by Caffe2 by Facebook in 2017 resulting in even fewer contributions and usage.
 - **Complexity**: Caffe has been criticised for it's convoluted codes consequently increasing the complexity of the task at hand rather than reducing it.